CuriousOne23/WhenMathPrays/docs/bridge-to-realization/path-from-manifold-to-realization.md

 This second bridge paper continues that relational work.
 It asks:

-**If we take the manifold seriously as a substrate-independent framework, what kind of architectural possibilities does it naturally open?**
+**If we take the relational manifold seriously as a substrate-independent framework, what kind of architectural possibilities might naturally emerge?**

 We do not present a finished architecture.
 Instead, we walk the conceptual path from the established geometric foundation toward the *possibility* of a new kind of system — one that is more stable, more observable, and more relationally coherent.
 We use AI systems as a concrete, repeatable example to illustrate the mapping process, while emphasizing that every field will need to define its own mappings for its own substrates.